SheathedBlade/quartz/content/Characters/Rietta Wrynia.md

 *Every time I take to the road, I think about what's waiting for me when I arrive at my destination.
 Metaphorically, of course.
 Because as much as I'd like to enjoy the journey, not knowing what awaits me at the end scares me."*

-Rietta was born into a family of merchants, a rare occupation for elves, but necessary nonetheless to facilitate trade inside and out of the isolated [[Ferros Republic]].
+Rietta was born into a family of merchants, a rare occupation for elves, but necessary nonetheless to facilitate trade inside and out of the isolated haven of [[Galaderyn]].
 At the time of her birth, her parents were settled in the territory of the [[Stalwryn Kingdom]], specifically in the small village of [[Lyntoa Village|Lyntoa]].
 She grew up as a mischievous child, always getting involved with antics with the other children in the village, much to the dismay of the elders.

 At the age of 14, Rietta and her parents temporarily relocated from Lyntoa Village to the Stalwryn Kingdom proper.
 It is during her stay inside the walls of the Stalwryn Kingdom that she developed a passion for not only business, but also alchemy.
 In her free time, Rietta likes to stay at the local apothecary, where individuals blessed with the powers of the [[Protean Concepts#The Convergence|Convergence]] do their best work.
 Here, she became an apprentice to an alchemist, seeking to indulge in her passion.
 Because of the nature of the craftsmanship of standard-issue Stalwryn weaponry and armor, the apothecary and the forge often worked together, which meant Rietta often had access to both facilities.